 The Nursing Home Law Center LLC has some of the most acclaimed attorneys to tailor its practice to the representation of Arkansas nursing home residents who have suffered abuse or neglect at a skilled nursing facility.
 We stand up for them when they cannot stand up for themselves and we see the need.
 Everyday more and more stories come to the surface about their mistreatment in so many different ways.

 This affects not only their physical health and wallet but also their sense of wellbeing and dignity.
 Generally, the most typical kinds of injuries they sustain which leads to legal action are falls, abuse, and bed sores.
 However, we have seen cases that deal with entirely different facts and circumstances.

-Therefore, if your family member been harmed in a different capacity, give us a call today and we can figure out if you have a viable case and give you an idea as to how the case may be valued.
+Therefore, if your family member been harmed in a different capacity, give a nursing home abuse attorney from our office a call today and we can figure out if you have a viable case and give you an idea as to how the case may be valued.

 They offer a wide glimpse into nursing home litigation across Arkansas.
 However, to truly understand these cases (be in jury verdict or settlement) and to realize their relation to your incident, remember these points as you review them and your own circumstances: